-The information on professional service fees by Shareholders' Auditors is provided on page 83 of the 2012 AR.
+The information on professional service fees paid to the Shareholders' Auditors is provided on page 86 of the 2013 AR.

 ADDITIONAL INFORMATION

 Additional information with respect to CIBC, including directors' and officers' remuneration and indebtedness, principal holders of CIBC's securities and securities authorized for issuance under equity compensation plans, where applicable, is contained in CIBC's management proxy circular for its most recent annual meeting of shareholders that included in its proceedings the election of directors.
 Additional financial information is provided in CIBC's financial statements and Management's Discussion and Analysis for its most recently completed financial year.
 These documents, as well as additional information relating to CIBC, are available on SEDAR at www.sedar.com.